koenichiwa/const_typed_builder/README.md

     }
 }
 ```

+> [!NOTE]
+> Checking the validity of each field is a problem directly related to [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), which is an NP-complete problem.
+This has effect especially the grouped fields.
+The current default implementation for checking the validity of grouped fields is `brute_force`, and this implementation currently has a complexity of $`O(2^g)`$ where $`g`$ is the amount of grouped variables.
+This is not a problem with a couple of fields, but it might impact compile time significantly with more fields.
+This can be still optimized significantly.
+Future editions might improve on this complexity.
+>
+> Another implementation is `compiler`.
+I haven't tested its speed increase yet, but it might have an issue.
+Although I haven't been able to recreate the issue yet, it seems that const values [aren't guaranteed to be evaluated at compile time](https://doc.rust-lang.org/reference/const_eval.html).
+This creates the issue that the group verification is not guaranteed to fail during compile-time.
+>
+> Users can opt in to the `compiler` solver, by adding `#[builder(solver = compiler)]` above the struct.
+I'm not making any guarantees on its performance.
+>
+> Anyone who would like to help, and add a SAT solver as a dependency (behind a feature flag) is welcome to do so!

 ## Inspirations
 Builder macros have been done before, but not exactly what I needed for my use case.
 Also look into [derive_builder](https://crates.io/crates/derive_builder) and [typed-builder](https://crates.io/crates/typed-builder).
 Those projects are currently way more mature, but anyone willing to test this crate is currently a godsend.

-> [!NOTE]
-> The current default implementation for checking the validity of grouped fields is `brute_force`.
-The problem is directly related to [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), and the `brute_force` implementation currently has a $`O(2^g)`$ where $`g`$ is the amount of grouped variables.
-This is not a problem with a couple of fields, but it might impact compile time significantly with more fields.
-Future editions might improve on this.
->
-> Although I haven't been able to recreate the issue yet, it seems that const values [aren't guaranteed to be evaluated at compile time](https://doc.rust-lang.org/reference/const_eval.html).
-This creates the issue that the group verification is not guaranteed to fail in its current implementation when the solver type is set to `compiler`.
-Users can opt in to the `compiler` solver, which might solve it quicker than `brute_force`, although this is not guaranteed.
->
-> Anyone who would like to help, and add a SAT solver as a dependency (behind a feature flag) is welcome to do so.